filepress/proofOfConcept/source/two.md

 ---
-title: 'Second entry'
+title: Second entry
-layout: 'post'
+layout: post
 ---

 And even more.